elasticio/elasticio.github.io/content/_components/ipaas-core/usage-example.md

 During the mapping stage, you can specify which flow you want to retrieve by selecting the search criteria defined in the mapping.
 This allows you to retrieve the specific data you need from the identified flow.

-*Note: Actually, the search for your criteria has already been performed after completing the configuration settings and you only need to select from the options, to do this you can hover over the question mark and see which options are available based on your credentials specified in the credentials configuration step.*
+> **Please Note:** Once you have completed the configuration settings for this component, the search based on your specified criteria has already been performed.
+To select the desired flow, you can simply hover over the question mark icon to see the available options, which are based on the credentials specified in the credentials configuration step

 ![image3.png](https://s3-us-west-2.amazonaws.com/secure.notion-static.com/d396775e-b34e-424f-8232-cb9a7d6a3c6a/image3.png)

-Also, in the mapping step, you can select two additional options Include Data Samples and Remove Non-writeable Properties.
-Both parameters handle the content of the resulting message.
-With Include Data Samples enabled, you can see additional information about the Samples in the flow components.
-And with Remove Non-Writeable Properties, you will remove from the message some of the flow attributes that the integrator can write (see the [documentation of the Ipaas core component](https://docs.elastic.io/components/ipaas-core/index.html#lookup-object-at-most-one) for more details).
+Additionally, in the mapping step, you have the option to select two additional parameters: Include Data Samples and Remove Non-writeable Properties.
+These parameters affect the content of the resulting message.
+Enabling Include Data Samples provides additional information about the samples in the flow components.
+On the other hand, enabling Remove Non-writeable Properties will remove certain flow attributes from the message that the integrator cannot write.

+> Please see the Lookup Object (at Most One) action documentation for more details).

-The only possible use of this component is to obtain complete information about the flow with the ability to further process this data.
-In the example below I have shown how to sample flow data from the screenshot below.
-During configuration, the data samples and non-writable properties were turned off to reduce the size of the text in the example.
+The primary purpose of this component is to retrieve comprehensive information about a flow, which can then be further processed.
+In the example below, we have demonstrated how to extract sample flow data based on the provided screenshot.
+For the sake of brevity, the configuration in the example has disabled data samples and non-writable properties, resulting in reduced text size.

 ![image8.png](https://s3-us-west-2.amazonaws.com/secure.notion-static.com/2a0de32f-2f56-402e-8697-4dbcdee3dbc1/image8.png)

-**Data sample for flow on the screenshot above:**
+<details close markdown="block"><summary><strong>Data sample for flow on the screenshot above</strong></summary>

 ```json
 {